 After QT protraction, hyperacute T waves are the earliest ECG sign of acute ischemia.

-Hyperacute T waves are most evident in the anterior chest leads and are seen soon after coronary infarction.
-They tend to be short-lived.
+Hyperacute T waves are most evident in the anterior chest leads and occur shortly after coronary infarction.
+They are usually of short duration.

 Camel Hump T Waves

 As the name implies, camel hump T waves exhibit double peaks.
 Originally, these waves were associated with hypothermia but are now considered nonspecific.